vuetifyjs/nuxt-module/docs/guide/styling/caching.md

 ## How it works

-When enabled, the module will:
+When enabled, the module performs the following steps:

-1. Calculate a hash based on your:
+1. Calculates a hash based on your:
     *   Vuetify version
     *   Vite version
     *   Content of your SASS config file
-2. Check if a cache exists for this hash in `node_modules/.cache/vuetify-nuxt-module/styles`.
+2. Checks if a cache exists for this hash in `node_modules/.cache/vuetify-nuxt-module/styles`.
-3. If not found, it will pre-compile all Vuetify styles with your SASS variables into CSS files and store them in the cache directory.
+3. If not found, it pre-compiles all Vuetify styles with your SASS variables into CSS files and stores them in the cache directory.
-4. Serve these cached CSS files directly during development, bypassing the SASS compilation step.
+4. Serves these cached CSS files directly during development, bypassing the SASS compilation step.

 ## Benefits